 MIT Emerging Worlds SIG (special interest group) at the MIT Media Lab.
 This innovation platform is organized around solving major challenges, empowering citizens, and impacting billions of people with new methods and devices, using the most modern technology. mitemergingworlds.com

-REDX Mumbai at the Prin.
+REDX WeSchool at the Prin.
 L.N.
-Welingkar Institute of Management Development and Research (WeSchool) in Mumbai is developing novel, affordable health technology solutions for huge social impact.
-The innovations can scale quickly and easily, and are applicable to other resource-constrained areas.
+Welingkar Institute of Management Development and Research (WeSchool) in Mumbai is developing novel and innovative citizen-based technologies in various domains including (but not limited to) health technology, urban development, waste management and financial inclusion; that supports wide-ranging needs of urban populations and corporations.
+The innovations are affordable, can scale quickly and easily, and are applicable globally.
 The REDX Mumbai lab was established in May 2015.

 LVP MITra, in Hyderabad, India is enabling affordable vision for all.
 The LVP-MITra innovation lab is hosted at the L V Prasad Eye Institute (LVPEI).
 Medical professionals from major health centers including LVPEI and Massachusetts General Hospital in Boston provide mentorship and guidance.
 The focus is on building and deploying the next generation of screening, diagnostic and therapeutic tools to enable all to see.